-Our latest video in our series How Can We… Help answers the frequently asked question when can we attempt to settle your Connecticut accident or injury case.
-The answer to this question, as is the answer to most legal questions, is that it depends.
+In this week's edition of our "HCW: How Can We?"
+Youtube series, we provide the answer to one of our most frequently asked questions: "when can we attempt to settle your Connecticut accident or injury case?"
+The answer to this question, as is the answer to most legal questions, is that it depends...

 Generally speaking, we will not be in a position to attempt to settle your Connecticut injury case until you have reached maximum medical improvement or that point in time when your doctor, or doctors, say you are as well as you are going to be.
 Once you have reached maximum medical improvement, we will be able to request a disability rating from your doctor, and we can put together a detailed settlement demand package which we will review and discuss with you prior to sending it out to the adjuster.